Monday, 12 August 2019

 11:00 - 11:30 Dr. Liwen Zhang, Beijing University of Technology

-Simulation study and process optimization of cemented carbide recovery by molten salt electrochemical method
+Simulation study and process optimization of cemented carbide recovery by molten salt

 11:30 - 12:00 Prof. George Chen, University of Nottingham, UK-China-Malaysia